u101022119/NTHU10220PHYS290000/projects/LAG/readme.md

 There are two modes for playing.

- 1. Time limited mode.
+ 1. Time mode.

+  Time limited mode, and any incorrect click will reduce your time.

  2. Zen mode.

-lancer
+  Zen mode, you can click on any box without penalty.

+lancerW